Resistance & Joy 2025

-Thanks to friends of mine who are involved with Nebraskans for Peace, I was invited by the organizers of the No Kings protest in Lincoln, NE, to be one of the speakers.
-I was honored to be in a line-up that included Kevin Abourezk of the Niskìthe Prayer Camp, Pat Shepard, a retired Lincoln teacher who spoke movingly of her Black heritage, and a former student of mine, who now works for the Veteran’s Administration (currently furloughed and possibly about to be “terminated” by the Trump administration).
-The turnout gave me such hope.
-Mark took this video, but I am also posting the text below, just in case there is too much background noise, and so that our German friends can run it through an AI translator if they wish!
+Thanks to friends of mine who are involved with the long-standing pacifist organization Nebraskans for Peace, I was invited by the protest organizers to be one of the speakers.
+I was honored to be in a line-up that included Kevin Abourezk of the Niskìthe Prayer Camp; Pat Shepard, a retired Lincoln teacher who spoke movingly of her Black heritage; a former student of mine, who now works for the Veteran’s Administration (currently furloughed and possibly about to be “terminated” by the Trump administration); and many others.

 Antje’s “No Kings” Speech, Oct 18, 2025